Natalie Novosel

-Natalie Novosel (born November 22, 1989) is an American professional basketball player.
-Born in Lexington, Kentucky, she went to Lexington Catholic High School and played collegiately for the Fighting Irish of Notre Dame.
+Natalie Frances Novosel (born November 22, 1989) is an American professional basketball player.
+Born in Lexington, Kentucky, she went to Lexington Catholic High School and played collegiately at Notre Dame.

 USA Basketball

 Novosel played on the team representing the US at the 2011 World University Games held in Shenzhen, China.
 The team, coached by Bill Fennelly, won all six games to earn the gold medal.
 Novosel averaged 4.5 points per game.